 Our Huawei P40 review unit came pre-loaded with Celia and from what we can tell, it defaults to the search engine in the Huawei Browser for all search queries.
 In our case, Celia defaults to Microsoft’s Bing search engine in the UK.
 However, there’s also an option to use Google Search.
 There doesn’t seem to be a way to change the browser that Celia uses though (e.g. Brave Browser or Firefox).

 Huawei had previously initiated an exclusive partnership with Qwant — Google’s rival search engine in Europe — for the development of Celia.
-While Huawei hasn’t made it clear, we expect the new AI assistant to rely on Qwant’s search results in Europe to answer user queries.
+The new AI assistant relies on Qwant’s search engine for answering queries on the Huawei P40 series in Europe.

 Remember, Huawei is still subject to the US trade ban which bars it from doing business with many American companies.
 This is the reason Huawei phones lack the all-important Google Mobile Services, including things like the Google Assistant.